tesla3327/michaelnthiessen/src/pages/avoid-mutating-prop-directly/index.md

 Changing the value in a child component won't change it in the parent component, but it's a symptom of not having thought out your component design clearly enough.

-We'll cover how to fix this using a simple pattern in the last part of the article, so hold on until we get there!
+We'll cover how to fix this using a simple pattern in the last part of the chapter, so hold on until we get there!

 Here's what it might look like to accidentally mutate a prop:
 ```js